MiquelMarinoEspinosa/Tennis-Refactoring-Kata-PHP/README.md

     - Refactor `TennisGame1` exposing `secondPlayer` as `public field with asymetric visibility` - private setter, public access
     - Use `secondPlayer` public field at `TestMaster`
     - Remove `secondPlayer` field at `TestMaster`
+    - At this point, it would be great to dynamically generate the name of the players to make sure that the tests continue to pass regardless the name of the players.
+For this purpouse, it will be used the [Faker](https://fakerphp.org/) library
+      - Install `Faker` library